dkappe/dkappe.github.io/_posts/2018-07-04-leela-ratio.md

 If you spend any amount of time around the Leela forums and chats, you'll see an announcement about a gauntlet or match where IDXXX has defeated some vaunted engine.
 Maybe there'll be a note about the time control and the GPU or the number of cores the opponent used.
-But you are often left watching your head as to how strong or weak Leela was relative to their opponent.
+But you are often left scratching your head as to how strong or weak Leela was relative to their opponent.

 Enter the Leela Ratio: LeR = 875 * leela nps/sf9 nps